6 Common Problems Faced by College Students

 1. Stress

-Being stressed is harmful but a certain level of stress keeps us get going and makes us do our work on time.
+Being stressed is harmful but a certain level of stress keeps us going and makes us do our work on time.
 It motivates us to improve our performance.
-However, too much stress can have a negative effect on health.
-So, before you reach to that state of high stress, I suggest you to manage your stress levels.
-I advise you to look for the symptoms, if you have any, which indicates increasing stress levels.
+However, too much stress can hurt health.
+So, before you reach that state of high stress, I suggest you manage your stress levels.
+I advise you to look for the symptoms if you have any, which indicate increasing stress levels.

 Simple Ways to Manage Stress are: